 The side of Mahindra Bolero looks boxy as the front

-At the rear, the spare wheel is mounted on the right side.
+At the rear, the spare wheel is mounted to the right side and lend the car a stereotypical go-anywhere old school SUV look.
 Being cohesive with the overall rugged appearance, the taillights share the unmistakable square shape of the front headlamps.

 The rear side is harmonious with the overall design